novispeter/final/README.md

 # installation
 pip install -r requirements.txt

-download chromedriver pass to the main folder
+download chromedriver pass to the main folder where the test is located

 # run